brahle/advent-of-code-2019/Readme.md

 2001.](https://www.postgresql.org/message-id/00e401c12a4c$054036a0$279c10ac@INTERNAL)
 saying that it is not possible...
 I then had to turn to Google to learn about `unnest ...
 WITH ORDINALITY`.
 However, after that part, it was mostly smooth sailing and things went as planned.
+Oh, and I YOLOd the fact that there were not going to be purely horizontal or purely vertical intersections and got lucky.

 Thankfully for me, [part 2](day_03/45_part2.sql) just required fairly simple modifications to the intermediary tables I created along the way to keep the